opendsc/opendsc/README.md

 OpenDSC could have a model where a deployment server handles the LCM responsibilities remotely.
 A con of this approach is scaling the deployment servers.

+Implementation should be a REST API and not have a user interface.

 ## Securing configuration

 ### Push mode

 The following diagram is how the LCM would securely store the configuration file at rest.
 There is also the possibility of replacing GPG with CA certificates.

+Open considerations:

+* Allow unencrypted configuration?

 ```mermaid
 flowchart TD